vitorpamplona/amethyst/.github/ISSUE_TEMPLATE/bug_report.md

  - Android Version [e.g. 33]:
  - App Version [e.g. v0.20.3]:

-**Bounty in Bitcoin sats offered for a solution if any** Incentive developers to work on your issue.
+**Bounty (in Bitcoin sats) offered for a solution** Incentivize developers to work on your issue.
 Describe clear milestones to claim payment.